MMZaini/bazaar-item-price/README.md

 # Instructions - python version
     after installing the whole thing by clicking https://github.com/MMZaini/bazaar-item-price/archive/main.zip
+1. Find the "python version" folder (you can delete the "exe version" zip if you won't be using it)
+2. Locate "Bazaar Calculator.exe"
-1. Locate and run the python program by double clicking
+3. Run the python program by double clicking or editing in idle and running it
-2. Type in the item you would you like to buy
+4. Type in the item name you would you like to check the price of
-3. Type in the amount of coins you want to spend on it
+5. Type in the amount of coins you would like to spend on it
-4. Let the program output the amount of the item you can buy
+6. The program will proceed to output the amount of the selected item you can buy
-5. Close the window when needed